snikket-im/snikket-server/docs/advanced/firewall.md

  | :----------- | :----------------------------------------------------------------------------------|
  | 49152-65535  | Audio/Video Data Proxy (Turn Data, see below)                                      |

+Obviously your server may need additional ports open as well as these, depending on what services you run.
+For example you will definitely want to keep your SSH port (usually port 22) open if you manage your server via SSH!

 ## Changing the turnserver port range